 - Put the milk and butter into a saucepan and gently heat until the butter is melted.
 Don't boil, just warm the milk.
 Remove from the heat add the pumpkin flesh, mashing with a fork to combine or use a stick blender to purée.
 Pour this mixture over the dry ingredients along with the production starter.
 Use a dough scraper or spatula to mix for 2 minutes to thoroughly incorporate the ingredients.
 The dough will feel a little sticky at this stage but it shouldn't feel wet.
 However, as pumpkin moisture content can vary if the dough feels very sticky and wet add 20g extra flour and mix well to combine.

 - Cover the bowl with a plastic bag so the dough doesn't dry out and leave to rise at room temperature (if it is cool in your kitchen then place the bowl somewhere warm) for 3 hours.
-Before bed place the bowl in the fridge and leave to rise for 10 - 12 hours.
+During this time you can apply 1-2 sets of stretch and folds to the dough if you are inclined, but this is not essential.
+Before bed place the bowl into the fridge to retard the dough for 10 - 12 hours.

-- In the morning (7 - 8am) remove the dough from the fridge and tip onto a bench - resist the urge to add extra flour, the cold risen dough should be reasonable easy to handle.
+- In the morning (about 7 - 8am) remove the dough from the fridge and tip onto a bench - resist the urge to add extra flour, the cold risen dough will be easy to handle.
 Knead half a dozen times to develop the gluten for the final rise.
 Next use a dough scraper or 'blunt' butter knife to cut into 12 even sized pieces.
-Use your fingers to gently fold the cut edges under to make a rounded bun shape.
-Place the buns on a lined baking tray with 1cm space between each.
-Cover with a plastic bag and set aside to rise for 2 - 4 hours (how long they take to rise depends on the temperature of your kitchen).
+Use your fingers to gently fold the cut edges under to make a rounded bun shape and then cup the dough with your hand and roll into a ball.
+Place the buns on a lined baking tray (approx. 20x25cm) seam side down with 1cm space between each.
+Cover with a plastic bag and set aside in a warm position to rise for 3 - 4 hours (how long they take to rise depends on the temperature of your kitchen).
 Once the buns are just touching and visibly risen they are ready to bake.

-- Preheat the oven to 220C.
-Place the buns into the hot oven and immediately turn the temperature down to 200C.
-Bake for 30 minutes until golden.
+- Preheat the oven to 220C (200C fan bake).
+Make the crosses - see below.
+Place the buns into the hot oven and immediately turn the temperature down to 200C (180C fan bake).
+Bake for 25-30 minutes until golden.
 Check after 20 minutes and if the buns are getting nicely brown on top cover with a sheet of baking paper so they don't brown further.
-Remove from the oven and cool on cake rack, brush with melted butter or ghee to give the buns a nice shine.
-Best eaten warm from the oven with a thick spread of butter - they are also lovely toasted the next day.
+Remove from the oven and cool on a rack, brush with warm honey or maple syrup to give the buns a nice glaze.
+Best eaten warm from the oven with a thick spread of butter - and they are also lovely toasted the next day.